Cory Allen (author)

-Allen in 2020, from his website.

 Cory Allen (born February 22, 1982) is an author, podcast host, musician, composer, and mastering engineer.
 On his podcast The Astral Hustle, he speaks with experts in mindfulness, neuroscience, and philosophy.
 Allen writes about mindfulness, meditation, and self-development.
 Music released under his own name is usually categorized as minimal avant-garde composition and has been described as 'clever and intricate structures that will repay the careful ear.'

 Podcast

 In 2015, Cory began hosting a podcast called The Astral Hustle.
 The show has had millions of downloads and was featured in The New York Times.

 Books

 Allen authored a book on modern mindfulness and meditation titled Now Is the Way (2019, Penguin Random House).

 Quiet Design

 In 2007, Cory Allen and Mike Vernusky came together as co-owners and co-curators of the avant-garde record label Quiet Design.
 The highly acclaimed label has released works by over 30 artists in 10 countries.
 Some notable Quiet Design artists are Tetuzi Akiyama, Alvin Lucier, Jandek, Keith Rowe, Sebastien Roux, Erdem Helvacioglu, Duane Pitre, Yoshio Machida, Kim Myhr, Mark Cetilia and Nick Hennies.
 The label ceased publication in 2013.